 Secondary plant substances

-In addition to a favourable balance of macronutrients, fruits, vegetables and mushrooms are characterised by a high content of secondary plant compounds.
-Antioxidants, in particular, play a key role in curing diabetes naturally by relieving the body’s permanently smouldering inflammation.
-Omega 3 fatty acids, which are abundant in flax oil and freshly ground flaxseeds, also have an anti-inflammatory effect.
-Overall, flaxseeds have a very favourable ratio of omega 3 to omega 6 fatty acids.
+In addition to a favorable balance of macronutrients, fruits, vegetables and mushrooms are characterized by a high content of phytochemicals.
+Antioxidants, in particular, play a central role in curing diabetes naturally by alleviating the permanently smoldering inflammation in the body.
+Omega 3 fatty acids, which are abundant in linseed oil and freshly ground flaxseed, also have an anti-inflammatory effect.
+Overall, flaxseeds have a very favorable ratio of omega 3 to omega 6 fatty acids.

 Can you cure diabetes naturally with vital mushrooms?

 You have probably already asked yourself in advance why mushrooms are used at all in alternative medicine for diabetes.
 The answer to this lies in the many healthy ingredients of vital mushrooms: First of all, they are full of vitamins, such as vitamin E and ergosterol – a precursor of vitamin D. In addition, they contain many B vitamins.
 These are particularly important for diabetics, as they have an increased need.
 Vitamins B1 and B3 play the most important role.